randyrossi/vicii-kawari/README.md

 Low-res sprites will show up on the hi-res modes.
 However, they behave according to low-res mode rules.
 That means their x-positions are still low resolution and will be shifted half a pixel to the left from the low-res mode.
 (This is due to the way the hires pixel sequencer works).
 Also, background collisions will trigger based on low-res screen data, even though it is not visible.
 Sprite to sprite collisions should work as expected.
 This was a compromise chosen between adding new hires sprite support (taking up a lot of FPGA space) and having no sprites at all.

-### Software switch between PAL and NTSC
+### Software switch between PAL-B and NTSC

 A configuration utility is provided which allows you to change the chip model at any time.
 Changes to the chip model will be reflected on the next cold boot.
-This means you can switch your C64 between NTSC and PAL with ease AND without opening up your machine!
+This means you can switch your C64 between NTSC and PAL-B with ease AND without opening up your machine!

 The full featured config utility takes longer to load, so a smaller quick switch program dedicated to changing the chip is also included.

-### Hardware switch between PAL and NTSC
+### Hardware switch between PAL-B and NTSC

 The 'switch' header on the PCB will toggle the chip model between the saved standard (switch open) and the opposite standard (switch closed).
 Please note that the 'older' revisions and 'newer' revisions will switch with each other.

 What's Saved  | Swith OPEN   | Switch CLOSED
 --------------|--------------|--------------
-6567R8 NTSC   | 6567R8 NTSC  | 6569R5 PAL
+6567R8 NTSC   | 6567R8 NTSC  | 6569R5 PAL-B
-6567R56A NTSC | 656756A NTSC | 6569R1 PAL
+6567R56A NTSC | 656756A NTSC | 6569R1 PAL-B
-6569R5 PAL    | 6569R5 PAL   | 6567R8 NTSC
+6569R5 PAL-B    | 6569R5 PAL-B   | 6567R8 NTSC
-6569R1 PAL    | 6569R1 PAL   | 6567R56A NTSC
+6569R1 PAL-B    | 6569R1 PAL-B   | 6567R56A NTSC

 ## What are the installation options?